 It was amazing how much anxiety was there to begin with.
 Then, once they did it, they realized how easy it was, and the one gentleman was like, “Oh, my.”
 He goes, “I couldn’t believe how fast everything just poured out, then where the emotion was and where the value was.
 At one point I felt like I was getting stuck, and then I asked one more ‘why’ and all of a sudden it just all came pouring out.”

-Want to hear more about another Switch Workshop Attendee’s experience?
-Listen to Nick Owsley recapp his experience on JTBD Radio here
+Want to hear more about another Switch Workshop attendee’s experience?
+Listen to Nick Owsley recap his experience on JTBD Radio here.

 If maybe your product wasn’t a good fit for them, and they don’t have any bad feelings towards you, they can help you understand why it wasn’t a good fit.
 They probably wanted to do that too, just because they want to help, and that’s so interesting to see, especially when we got to talk to Basecamp customers who left Basecamp for one reason or another.
 They weren’t mad at us, it just wasn’t the right fit and they helped us understand why and that was really great to hear.